-- Development Approach: What are the risk and dependencies that need to be managed?
-Have you defined a clearly articulated scope for design and build?
-What types of technologies and skill sets are needed?
+- Development Approach: What are the risks and dependencies that need to be managed?
+Have you defined an articulated scope for design and build?
+What types of technologies and skillsets are needed?
 How should development happen??
 Out of the box template?
 Iterative design phases?

-- Technology Architecture: Do you understand the required technical architecture? (including CMS system, web platform, plugins and hosting environments, security, performance?)
+- Technology Architecture: Do you understand the required technical architecture?
+(CMS system, web platform, plugins and hosting environments, security, performance)?

-- Development Environment: What is the development environment and production environment?
+- Development Environment: What are the development environment and production environment?
 How will these be managed?

 - Optimization: To what degree is this project going to configure and optimize for SEO and Analytics?

-- Launch: How will the launch logistics be handled?
+- Launch Plan: How will the launch logistics be handled?
 What webmaster services are in place?
 Will you need a coordinated launch & PR plan?

 - Training: How will website management and admin training requirements be handled?

 - Warranty: Is there an expectation that the site will be fixed if something breaks?
 What is the timeframe for this ‘warranty period’?

 This article highlights some of the issues you may want to consider when budgeting for a website.
 It is also important to think about the website as part of a broader brand presence ecosystem of technology and services that make up an online presence.
 Factors include but are not limited to your social media presence, web services for marketing automation, and CRM.
 Quite often, these related areas need to be a part of the plan.